Does your transition style match your retirement plan?

 Know your transition style

-The Adventurers are more dramatic .
+The Adventurers are more dramatic.
 They are more the Monty Python line, “Now for something completely different.”
-They see retirement as an opportunity to start new endeavours, claim a new identity and recreate themselves.
+They see retirement as an opportunity to start new endeavors, claim a new identity and recreate themselves.
 They may sell their homes and relocate to a new community, province, or country.
 They may start a new business or a whole new career.
 Those watching may not be able to keep up with the great range and rate of changes.

 Researchers or Explorers are a bit more laid back and take time to decompress and experiment with what their new life will be like.
 They may try new activities, relationships, locales, and new ways of travel to find out what suits them best.

-This next group are the Retreatants who step back, take a break, watch their new life come into focus from a more disengaged position.
+This next group is the Retreatants who step back, take a break, watch their new life come into focus from a more disengaged position.
 They often drive their spouses to distraction with vagueness, passivity, and indecision.
-It may take them awhile to find their feet in the new flow of life.
+It may take them a while to find their feet in the new flow of life.

 The one to watch out for is the Change Back the Clock ones who regret retiring or were forced into retirement by a health issue or a pink slip or buy out at work.
 They were not ready and fight to get back to where they were before the shock to the system of retirement happened.
 They have some challenges ahead.
 It may turn out for the better but may not feel that way at the time.